 How long will we keep your data?

-For some cases we may decide that it is proper and appropriate to keep data for longer than six years, but we will notify you if we believe that your case falls into this category or there is another reason your data has to be retained.
+• For some data we may decide that it is proper and appropriate to keep data for longer than the above, but we will notify you if we believe that your case falls into this category or there is another reason your data has to be retained.

 Who do we share your personal data with?

 We sometimes share your personal data with trusted third parties.
 We only do this where it is necessary for providing you legal services or for the effective operation of our legal practice.

 For example, we may share your data with barristers; experts; translators; costs draftsmen; process servers; secure file storage and destruction companies; auditors; the company that securely hosts our off-site cloud storage servers.

 We apply a strict policy to those recipients or data processors to keep your data safe and protect your privacy.
 In particular:

 • We provide only the information they need to perform their specific services.

 • They may only use your data for the exact purposes we specify in our contract with them.

 • We work closely with them to ensure that your privacy is respected and protected at all times.